Moments and growth indices for the nonlinear stochastic heat equation with rough initial conditions: Proof of existence, uniqueness and moment estimates

-\begin{remark} The step 1 in the proof of Proposition \ref{P2:Pm-Ext} is an extension (but specialized to space-time white noise) of Dalang and Frangos's result in \cite[Proposition 2]{DalangFrangos98}, since the second moment of $X$ can explode at $s=0$ or $s=t$. \end{remark}
+\begin{remark} The step 1 in the proof of Proposition~\ref{P2:Pm-Ext} is an extension (but specialized to space--time white noise) of Dalang and Frangos's result in \cite{DalangFrangos98}, Proposition~2, since the second moment of $X$ can explode at $s=0$ or $s=t$. \end{remark}

-\subsection{$L^p$-bounds on Stochastic Convolutions}
+\subsection{$L^p$-bounds on stochastic convolutions}